Why diversification matters

 The other thing to remember about your time horizon is that it's constantly changing.
 So, let's say your retirement is now 10 years away instead of 25 years—you may want to reallocate your assets to help reduce your exposure to higher-risk investments in favor of more conservative ones, like bond or money market funds.
 This can help mitigate the impact of extreme market swings on your portfolio, which is important when you expect to need the money relatively soon.

 Once you've entered retirement, a large portion of your portfolio should be in more stable, lower-risk investments that can potentially generate income.
 But even in retirement, diversification is key to helping you manage risk.
 At this point in your life, your biggest risk is outliving your assets.
-So just as you should never be 100% invested in stocks, it's probably a good idea to never be 100% allocated in short-term investments if your time horizon is greater than one year.
+So just as you should never be 100% invested in stocks, it's probably a good idea to never be 100% allocated in short-term investments if you have a longer-term financial goal, such as planning to stay invested for more than 3 years.
 After all, even in retirement you will need a certain exposure to growth-oriented investments to combat inflation and help ensure your assets last for what could be a decades-long retirement.

 Regardless of your goal, your time horizon, or your risk tolerance, a diversified portfolio is the foundation of any smart investment strategy.